 Managing Chronic Pain

-Taking Opioids Responsibly for Your Safety and the Safety of Others - Patient Information Guide on Long-term Opioid Therapy for Chronic Pain
+Safe and Responsible Use of Opioids for Chronic Pain: A Patient Information Guide - Patient Information Guide on Long-term Opioid Therapy for Chronic Pain

 Your Rights and Responsibilities